The Hamilton Lab broadly focuses on understanding the mechanisms that contribute to local adaptation within natural and managed plant populations

-May: Congratulations to Zeb who received a scholarship to attend the Summer Institute in Statistical Genetics this summer at the University of Washington this summer!
+May: Congratulations to Zeb who received a scholarship to attend the Summer Institute in Statistical Genetics this summer at the University of Washington!

 April: The Hamilton Lab's research is featured this month at the Minnesota Phenology Network - we're hoping to engage citizen scientists to aid us in our phenological research on Prairie Smoke and white spruce.